cloud-bulldozer/benchmark-comparison/README.md

 For comparing the metric aggregations following keys are compulsory in the config file -
 ```
 url: string
-query_list: string (this can accept multiple metrices)
+metrics: pair of query(string) and metricName(string, alias for long queires), this can accept multiple metrices
 bearer_token: string
 disable_ssl: Boolean
 start_time_list: int (this can accept multiple values)
 end_time_list: int (this can accept multiple values)
+index_result_to_es: Boolean(to index the data on elasticsearch)
+test_info: string - To store extra detail about the results
 ```
 An example config_file can be found [here](src/touchstone/databases/prom_config.yaml)